 - your trade union is prepared to give you some help but can’t represent you.

-Check if the person you are taking action against can pay you what you are claiming.
-If they cannot pay because they have financial difficulties you have to consider if there is there any point in incurring costs by going to court.
+Check if the person you're taking action against can pay you what you're claiming.
+If they can't pay because they have financial difficulties, you have to consider if there's any point in incurring costs by going to court.

 Basic information about going to the sheriff court in a disputed case

-When you are unable or unwilling to have representation and the person you are taking action against disputes your claim you might have to appear in court.
-It is up to the sheriff under the simple procedure to decide if a court hearing is required.
+If you're unable or unwilling to have representation and the person you're taking action against disputes your claim, you might have to appear in court.
+It's up to the sheriff under the simple procedure to decide if a court hearing is required.

-When you go to court without representation you are known as the party litigant.
+If you go to court without representation, you're known as the party litigant.

-Before you go ahead here are some extra points that you might want to consider if the case does end up at a court hearing:
+Before you go ahead, here are some extra points that you might want to consider if the case ends up at a court hearing:

-- cross-examining witnesses – you will have to know how to do this
+- cross-examining witnesses - you'll have to know how to do this

 - the extra expense of having to use messengers-at-arms to serve documents.

-Once you are in the court it will be very important to ask a question if you haven’t understood something.
-If it relates to action you are meant to take and you don’t do it because you didn’t understand that you had to do it there still could be serious consequences.
+Once you're in the court, it'll be very important to ask a question if you haven’t understood something.
+If it relates to action you're meant to take and you don’t do it because you didn’t understand that you had to, there could be serious consequences.